This page outlines some features that all traders should know before making a trade on the Lyra Protocol.

 ForceClose will allow users to close their open positions at any time/delta

-Partial cash collateralization for options means that the pool is open to insolvencies when the
+Partial cash collateralization for options means that the liquidity pool is open to insolvency when the

-optionValueDebt) which makes the pool solvent again before funds are transferred to the user.
+netOptionDebt) which makes the pool solvent again before funds are transferred to the user.
+A circuit breaker (